Iraq 8 Days Tour you will be able to visit most of the Iraq highlight places.

 Overnight in Baghdad

-We will visit Al-Mutanabbi Street, Al-Mutanabbi Street is considered the oldest cultural market for the people of Baghdad.
+we will visit Al-Mutanabi street Al-Mutanabbi Street is considered the oldest cultural market for the people of Baghdad.

 Then we will walk through the Old Bazar And see also the copper Market.